-The Tale of Florent begins with the knight Florent who is eager to prove his worth.
-Abroad he traveled until he found a battle to fight by which, in the process, he kills Branchus, the heir to a castle ruler’s throne.
+The Tale of Florent begins with the knight Florent, who is eager to prove his worth.
+Abroad he travels until he finds a battle to fight of which, in the process, he kills Branchus, heir to a castle ruler’s throne.
 In anger, Florent is taken captive by a vast army.
-The parents of the slain warrior are aware that Florent is the nephew of the emperor and they decide not to kill him in revenge.
-This doesn’t mean they don’t want him dead, and so the cunning grandmother of Branchus offers to contrive a plan that will cause his death, by the trickery of a covenant.
+The parents of the slain warrior are aware that Florent is the nephew of the emperor, and so they decide not to kill him in revenge; but this doesn’t mean they don’t want him dead.
+The cunning grandmother of Branchus offers to contrive a plan that will cause his death, by the trickery of a covenant.
 Surmising that he will never succeed, and decreed to die if he fails, Florent is given time to quest for the answer that eludes the entire race of men:

 “What thing all women most desire…”